jdawson95/comic-book-gallery/README.md

 # ASP.NET MVC Comic Book Gallery

-This a project built following a course on <a href="https://teamtreehouse.com">Team Treehouse</a>.
-This course helps teach the basics of ASP.NET MVC.
-While learning the basics we build a comic book gallery website using Visual Studio Commmunity.
-We learn how to create a new project, add controllers and views, model data, and create local repositories.
+This project was built using a 239 minute course on <a href="https://teamtreehouse.com">Team Treehouse</a>.
+In this course I used ASP.NET MVC to build a dynamic website.
+The course taught the bascis of ASP.NET MVC while building a comic book gallery.
+Along the way I created a new project in Visual Studio, added controllers and views, model data, and created repositories.

 <h3>Demo Link:</h3>http://comicbookgallery.dawsonexample.com/